Liverpool 0–2 Arsenal (1989): Legacy

 The title decider at Anfield is not only seen as the starting point of a renaissance in English football, but also the moment where businessmen started to see the untapped commercial potential of live football on television.
 In the early 1990s discussions were in progress between broadcasters and football chairmen over forming a breakaway league.
 With the backing of The Football Association, all of the First Division clubs resigned from the Football League to form the Premier League.
 The new division was created to ensure clubs could capitalise on television money and divide their earnings amongst themselves instead of the lower leagues.
 After a lengthy bidding process, satellite company BSkyB were awarded exclusive rights for £191m, over five years to show 60 matches per season.
 This represented an increase of 1,800% on the 1983 deal.
 In addition to broadcasting, clubs increased their revenue through higher ticket prices; for some like Arsenal, this was to facilitate the phasing out of standing terraces to ensure stadia complied with the Taylor Report.

 In 1999, the match was ranked at number 60 in Channel 4's 100 Greatest TV Moments.
-In 2002, the match was ranked at number 15 in Channel 4's 100 Greatest Sporting Moments, and in 2007 Thomas's goal was voted the second greatest moment in Arsenal's history (second to completing an entire league season unbeaten in 2003–04).
+In 2002, the match was ranked at number 15 in Channel 4's 100 Greatest Sporting Moments, and in 2007 Thomas's goal was voted the second greatest moment in Arsenal's history second only to the 2003–04 "Invincibles" completing an entire Premier League season unbeaten.
 To commemorate the 20th anniversary of the win, Arsenal's away kit for the 2008–09 season was styled on the same design as that of the 1988–89 season.

+Manchester City's comeback to beat Queens Park Rangers 3–2 on 13 May 2012 at the Etihad Stadium on the final day of the 2011–12 Premier League season drew comparisons to the 1989 finish.
+On this occasion, needing to win after Manchester United beat Sunderland to win the league for the first time since 1967–68, City scored twice in stoppage time to overcome a 2–1 deficit, with Sergio Agüero scoring the winner just 100 seconds from the final whistle.